AdobeDocs/experience-manager-guides.nl-NL/help/product-guide/knowledge-base/kb-articles/authoring/reports/manage-metadata.md

 ### Lijst in beheren->metagegevens zijn leeg of onvolledig

-Als de lijst leeg of onvolledig is dan kunt u het indexeren op uw ditamap moeten in werking stellen, kunt u verwijzen [Upgradeinstructies (index uw inhoud)](/help/product-guide/install-guide/upgrade-xml-documentation.md#steps-to-index-the-existing-content-to-use-the-new-find-and-replace%3A)
+`If list is empty or  incomplete then you may need to run the indexing on your ditamap, You can refer` [Upgradeinstructies (index uw inhoud)](https://experienceleague.adobe.com/docs/experience-manager-guides-learn/tutorials/install-guide/on-prem-ig/download-install-upgrade-aemg/upgrade-xml-documentation.html?lang=en#steps-to-index-the-existing-content-to-use-the-new-find-and-replace%3A)

 ### Aangepaste metagegevens komen niet voor in de lijst